muthuvel26/pyqt/README.md

 # pyqt
-GUI Tool Created with help of PyQt5 in python 3.6.6. purpose of the tool is to hadle Basic ADB commends through this Tool GUI
+GUI Tool Created with help of PyQt5 in python 3.6.6. purpose of the tool is to hadle Basic ADB comments through this Tool GUI